 How Do You Increase Protein in Oatmeal?

-There are many simple and easily doable tips that could help you in increasing the protein content as far as your oatmeal is concerned.
+Many simple and easily doable tips could help you increase the protein content as far as your oatmeal is concerned.

-Apart from the above, there are other ways and means by which it is possible to scale up the protein content in your bowl of oatmeal.
+Apart from the above, there are other ways to add protein content to your bowl of oatmeal.
 Let us learn a few ways by which this can be done easily and without too much struggle and effort.

 Cook it in Milk

 Cooking your oatmeal in milk is probably the easiest and simplest way to increase protein concentration.
-When you coat the oats with a glass of whole milk, skim milk, almond milk or even soy milk, you will give it the necessary protein boost.
+Coat the oats with a glass of whole milk, skim milk, almond milk, or even soy milk, for a protein boost.

-An average man should aim to get around 56 grams of protein daily and protein must account for around 10 to 35% of your daily calories.
+An average man should aim to get around 56 grams of protein daily.
+Protein must account for around 10 to 35% of your daily calories.
 The rest of the caloric intake should come from other nutrients like carbohydrates and healthy fats.

-Adding peanut, cashew, or almond butter is one of the simple ways that could help add to the protein content in your oatmeal.
+Adding peanut, cashew, or almond butter is one of the simple ways that could help add protein content.
 Peanut butter can add an impressive 8 grams of protein to your oatmeal.

-Apart from almond butter and peanut butter you could also look at other types of nuts and butters depending on your taste buds and personal preferences.
-Sunflower butter and tahini are a few palatable choices that we really enjoy, stick to unsweetened products so that you can have better control over your sugar intake.
+Apart from almond butter and peanut butter, look at other types of nuts depending on your taste buds.
+Sunflower butter and tahini are a few palatable choices that we enjoy.
+Stick to unsweetened products so that you can have better control over your sugar intake.

-Chia, flax and hemp seeds are some additional options that can be eaten raw and a garnish, or you can cook quinoa with the oats for more diversity.
+Chia, flax, and hemp seeds are some additional options that can be eaten raw as a garnish.
+Or, you can cook quinoa with the oats for more diversity.

 Greek Yogurt

-It is a known fact that Greek yogurt is capable of adding a tangy and luxurious flavor apart from adding a silky and creamy texture to the oatmeal.
-While regular yogurt also is a reasonably rich source of protein, according to experts in food and nutrition, Greek yoghurt is considered to be superior when it comes to adding protein to your oatmeal.
+Greek yogurt adds a tangy and luxurious flavor apart from adding a silky and creamy texture to the oatmeal.
+While regular yogurt also is a reasonably rich source of protein, Greek yogurt is considered to be superior.

-Bear in mind that a 6 ounce serving of quality Greek yogurt could have around 16 to 20 grams of protein.
-This is fantastic because it can easily provide you with a protein equivalent to 2 to 3 ounce serving of lean meat.
+A 6 ounce serving of quality Greek yogurt contains around 16 to 20 grams of protein.
+It can easily provide you with a protein equivalent to a 2 to 3-ounce serving of lean meat.

 What can I mix with Oatmeal?

-The good thing about oats is that it is a versatile food that goes well with a number of other pairings.
-While being one of the healthiest breakfast items on planet earth, it also is quick to prepare, cheap and is packed with a number of important and vital nutrients.
+The good thing about oats is that it is a versatile food that goes well with several other pairings.
+While being one of the healthiest breakfast items on planet Earth, it also is quick to prepare, cheap, and packed with several vital nutrients.

 Drizzle your Chai.
 You could make use of a pre-mixed concentrate such as Dona Chai and this will help create aromatic and nuanced oats.